Skip to main content

 • “No bugs, no freezes, just fun.”

-• “The Steam version is very buggy; sound disappears, UI glitches appear, and units get stuck where they should not be able to.”
+• “The Steam version is very buggy: sound disappears, UI glitches appear, and units get stuck where they shouldn't be.”

 • grinding

-• “It's also more fast-paced than most other RTS games, but fast in a way that avoids the tedious slowness found in many other RTS games, which often have very slow movement and less fighting.”
+• “It's also more fast-paced than most other RTS games, but fast as in not tediously slow where most other RTS games have very slow movement and less fighting.”

 • “- Not too grindy - I like games where I can invest a few hours and get something out of it.”